Diagnosis of rheumatoid arthritis

 Within days, swollen feet, which felt stiff after sleep or short rest periods during the day, added to the symptoms.

-June 1994, I had my first appointment with an internist rheumatologist.
-To protect him from the medication, I stopped breastfeeding my baby.
-After the anamnesis, the doctor first ordered a laboratory test.
+In June 1994, I had my first appointment with an internist rheumatologist.
+To protect my baby from the medication, I stopped breastfeeding him.
+After the anamnesis, the doctor ordered a laboratory test first.

 The diagnosis was the onset of severe rheumatoid arthritis with an aggressive course.